tale-lang/tale/README.md

 ```

 Here we have the `for:in:do` keyword form that captures `i`, `items` and block `[|print: i|]`.
 What's interesting here is that
-`i` is captured a bit differently that any other argument, because the only thing captured is a name.
+`i` is captured a bit differently than any other argument, because the only thing captured is a name.
 Even if you have:
 ``` tale
 i = 0
 for: i in: items do: